jmbegley82/iodine/README.md

 	Android ICS+/arm?/Android Studio (version TBD)
 	FreeBSD 11+/amd64/BSD Make (+ maybe CMake)
 	OpenBSD 6.7+/amd64/BSD Make (+ maybe CMake)
-3.1)    (unless CMake starts being harder to utilize than Autotools; then, Autotools will be used instead)
+	A Generic target using a very plain (GNU or BSD) Makefile for testing purposes 3.1)    (unless CMake starts being harder to utilize than Autotools; then, Autotools will be used instead)
 4)  Project will use libSDL2 for video display, audio playback and input.
 Ideally, each platform will be using platform-specific timing code, but platforms where this becomes unreasonable could use libSDL2 for timing as well.